The future is already here...

 RenFuel has already invested over SEK 200 million to deliver lignol for refining to bio-gasoline and bio-diesel.
 The production of lignol has only begun and 1Q 2021 starts the deliveries on a large scale and more facilities are scheduled to start shortly.

 Green fuels of lignol replaces finite fossil gasoline and diesel…

 Only 15% of biofuels are now produced in Sweden.
-85% is imported and consists of residual and waste raw materials, rapeseed oil, palm oil, etc. Nearly 1/4 of all HVO used as bio-diesel in Sweden is made of palm oil from mainly Indonesia and Malaysia.
-A large part of the residual and waste raw materials also consist of palm oil.
+85% is imported and consists of residual and waste raw materials and oil from crops.
+Nearly 1/4 of all HVO used as biodiesel in Sweden is crop-based and comes mainly from Indonesia and Malaysia.

 Lignol is a completely renewable, ethically problem free bio-oil from residual raw materials with high climate effect and will significantly increase our domestic production of biofuels.